Chapter 8: React Implementation with Hooks

 };8.14 Key Takeaways

-React's hooks model integrates naturally with MVVM architecture through the useObservable pattern.
-By bridging RxJS observables with React state, we achieve clean separation of concerns while maintaining React's declarative programming model.
+React's hooks model integrates naturally with MVVM architecture through the useSignal pattern.
+By bridging @web-loom/signals-core signals with React state via useSyncExternalStore, we achieve clean separation of concerns while maintaining React's declarative programming model.

 Core Patterns:

-- useObservable Hook: Converts RxJS observables into React state with automatic cleanup
+- useSignal Hook: Converts Web Loom signals into React-tracked reads with automatic cleanup

 - useEffect for Commands: Execute ViewModel commands on mount with empty dependency array